robvdw/Decision-Support-Systems-In-Allied-Healthcare/README.md

 [Natural Language Processing (NLP)] is a discipline within artificial intelligence domain that leverages linguistics and computer science to make human language intelligible to machines.
 By allowing computers to automatically analyze massive sets of data, NLP can help you find meaningful information in just seconds.

-To utilize NLP capabilities, there high quality open-source NLP tools, that allow developers to discover valuable insights from unstructured texts.
+To harnass NLP capabilities, there are high quality open-source NLP tools available allowing developers to discover valuable insights from unstructured texts.
 That is, dealing with text analysis problems like classification, word ambiguity, sentiment analysis etc.

-The overview below on natural-language processing (NLP) tools are influential Python-based collections of NLP software.
+Below an inventory is given on open-source natural-language processing (NLP) tools that are most widely used

+influential ---Python-based collections---- of NLP software.
 They are suites of libraries, frameworks, and applications for symbolic, statistical natural-language and speech processing.

 Tool | NLP tasks | Distinctive features  | Neural networks | Best for | Not suitable for